- 7 minutes to read

 Restart

-If the Administrator enabled the restart server feature in the Remote Configuration, the Restart button is visible on the Details page.
+If the Administrator has enabled the restart server feature in the Remote Configuration, the Restart button is visible on the Details page.

 Restart Button